mausworks/mausworks-theme-vscode/README.md

-A dark, colorful and tasty theme for VSCode.
+A dark, colorful and spicy theme for VSCode.

 ![Screenshot](./screenshot.png)